How To Feed A Loon

 If you’re trying to think of a side dish that’s a little different this holiday season (or anytime, for that matter), look no further!

-We have found that even folks that aren’t big fans of oysters really love this dish.
+We have found that even folks who aren’t big fans of oysters really love this dish.

 I’m not sure how my Grandma who lived in central Missouri ever learned about oyster casserole, but my family is thankful that she did.
 Odds are, your family will be thanking you, too, when you bring it to the table.
 It’s that good!